dylanmasschelein/dylanmasschelein/README.md

 Hi there 👋 I'm Dylan
 ❤️‍ Full Stack Web Developer ❤️‍

-🌱 Actively learning Ruby on Rails, Unit Testing
+🌱 Actively learning Ruby on Rails, Unit Testing, Jest, Enzyme
-📖 Interested in Angular, Java, Deno
+📖 Interested in Angular, Rust, Deno
 🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify
-✈️ Personal business website
+✈️ Currently in Portugal, Where should I head next!?
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!
-⚡ Fun fact: I lived abroad for 3+ years - Favorite traveled country: Vietnam!
 📜 I've also been a Farmer, Account Manager, Mechanical Technician and a Construction Foreman!

 🔥 Passions 🔥
 -> Travel
 -> Hiking, Camping, Slacklining, Fishing
 -> Scuba Diving
 -> Oceanography & Sustainability

  💻 Fluently speak:
  -> JavaScript && TypeScript